Rich Coady (center)

-Richard Joseph Coady Jr. (born December 17, 1944) is an American former professional football center and tight end in the National Football League (NFL).
+Richard Joseph Coady Jr. (born December 17, 1944) is an American former professional football player who was a center and tight end in the National Football League (NFL).
 He was selected by the Chicago Bears in the 11th round of the 1968 NFL/AFL draft.
-He played college football at Memphis.
+He played college football for the Memphis Tigers.
 His son Rich Coady also played in the NFL.